 2018 Blue Note Cup rules

-2018 Blue Note Cup master schedule
+2018 Blue Note Cup championship game schedule

 High school playoffs for Mississippi Valley and Mid States varsity begin the weekend of February 2.
 Here are some important notes and reminders for all officials who may be considered for high school playoff assignments.